This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 NVIDIA and AMD follow a similar approach with their laptop GPU names, but it’s not immediately obvious.
 Here’s how it breaks down:

-The last two digits in previous generations ranged from 10 examples of an entry-level laptop graphics card up to 80, which was the company’s most powerful mobile graphics chipset.
+The last two digits in previous generations ranged from 10 examples of an entry-level laptop graphics card up to 80, the company’s most powerful mobile graphics chipset.
 With the release of its newest 10-series, however, NVIDIA has simplified things a little.
 The GeForce GTX 1050 occupies the lowest performance rung, and the GTX 1080 sits at the top of the line.

 AMD’s naming convention for its laptop graphics cards has been steadily evolving.
 All of its consumer GPUs used to be marketed under the Radeon name, with chip designations like R3, R5, and R9 indicating the GPU’s general performance level and a three-digit number that covered generation and performance.
 The company has recently added the sub-brand “Vega” to its GPU stable of products, and it could cause some confusion.